Restaurants

 Binkley’s namesake restaurant originally opened in Cave Creek in 2004, then took up residence in a bungalow on Osborn Road near 24th Street from 2016 until 2024.
 After Binkley’s closed in 2024, the space became home to The Larder & The Delta, a Southern-inspired fine dining restaurant run by acclaimed chef Stephen Jones.
 The tasting-menu restaurant closed in June after a 10-month run.
 When Peterson learned of the closure, she reached out to her former boss and mentor to inquire.

 Binkley was intrigued by her interest, knowing her creativity, positivity and “workhorse” attitude firsthand.
 Peterson started working at Cafe Bink in 2010 while she was still in culinary school.
-She continued on at the restaurant and at Binkley’s, working every station of the fine dining restaurant run by the 11-time James Beard Award nominee.
+She continued on at the restaurant and at Binkley’s, working every station of the restaurant run by the 11-time James Beard Award nominee.

 “It was very technical,” Binkley says.
 “She was capable of doing everything there.
 There are very few people I can say who were capable of pulling that off.”